MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/azure-application-proxy.md

 1. On the application page in the portal, select **Single sign-on**.
 2. For **Single Sign-on Mode**, select **Integrated Windows Authentication**.
 3. Set **Internal Application SPN** to the value that you set earlier.
-This can be identified using the following steps:
+You can identify this value by using the following steps:

     - Try running a report or perform test connection to data source so that a Kerberos ticket gets created.
     - After successful execution of the report/ test connection, open command prompt and run the command: `klist`.
-In the result section you should see a ticket with `http/` SPN.
+In the result section, you should see a ticket with `http/` SPN.
 If it's same as the SPN you have configured with Power BI Report Server, use that SPN in this section.

 1. Choose the **Delegated Login Identity** for the connector to use on behalf of your users.
 For more information, see [Working with different on-premises and cloud identities](https://docs.microsoft.com/azure/active-directory/manage-apps/application-proxy-configure-single-sign-on-with-kcd#working-with-different-on-premises-and-cloud-identities).